browserengineering/book/book/html.md

         break
 ```

+Of course, there are more rules for handling malformed HTML:
+formatting tags, nested paragraphs, embedded SVG and MathML, and all
+sorts of other complexity.
+Each has complicated rules abounding with
+edge cases.
+But let's end our discussion of handling author errors
+here.

-These rules for malformed HTML may seem arbitrary, and they are: they
+The rules for malformed HTML may seem arbitrary, and they are: they
 evolved over years of trying to guess what people "meant" when they
 wrote that HTML, and are now codified in the [HTML parsing
 standard][html5-parsing].
 Of course, sometimes these rules "guess"